wp-plugins/netgo-expandablecollapsible-menu/readme.txt

 Stable tag: 1.0

 == Description ==
-Adds a widget that makes your 'all page list' or 'menu'  with slide animation expandable/collapsible effect.
+Adds a widget that makes your 'all page list' or 'menu'  with slide  expandable and collapsible effect.

 == Screenshots ==